 CI Advisory Platform services will require some additional costs for project preparation and bankability advisory work and will vary from project to project.
 Projects coming from Least and Less Developed Countries (LLDC) that may not be able to afford this fee can potentially have it subsidised through other external or CIF-generated capital flows (e.g. deal flow fees, grants).

 The CIF Secretariat is the mediating party between urban infrastructure projects and CIF Implementing Partners who provide the professional services to develop your projects.
 Think City is responsible for the first component of CIF called the Cities Investment Portal.
 It is responsible for the website design, marketing and are the first introduction to CIF.
-The Cities Investment Advisory Platform are the second component to CIF and is run by the Global Development Indicator (GDI), Gensler, Resilient Cities Catalyst (RCC), Smart Cities Network (SCN) and International Municipal Investment Fund (IMIF), who conduct concept to mid-stage development of projects.
-The final component of CIF is the Cities Investment Vehicles who are responsible for mid to late-stage development of projects.
+The Cities Investment Advisory Platform are the second component to CIF and is run by Gensler, Resilient Cities Catalyst (RCC), Smart Cities Network (SCN) and South Pole, who conduct concept to mid-stage preparation of projects.
+The final component of CIF is the Cities Investment Vehicles who are responsible for mid to late-stage preparation of projects.
 The Emerging Markets Investment Fund (EMIF Group) is currently responsible for this section, along with Reall Group.

 CI Portal, a subscription-based platform connecting investors with sustainable city projects.
 Building a more resilient and liveable urban future.